FoxyTheOne/TMS_Lesson_3_HW/README.md

 # TMS_Lesson_3_HW
-It is a repository for HW№3 - creating a sistem for document registration
+It is a repository for homework №3 - creating a sistem for document registration.
+Created by Alina Piatrova